 - The main drawback of VPN.ac is the connection logs.
 Basic connection logs (no activity or usage data) are kept for 24 hours for network security and optimization.
 These logs are erased automatically every 24 hours.
 This is explained more on the VPN.ac website.

 - Another drawback of VPN.ac is that it does not work well with some streaming services.

 Refund policy: All plans come with a 7 day refund window.

-See the VPN.ac review for more test results and analysis.
+The VPN.ac review has more test results and analysis.